 See Additional Resources below for:

 The Massachusetts Department of Environmental Protection (MassDEP) and Office of Technical Assistance & Technology (OTA) partner with the U.S. Environmental Protection Agency (EPA) to present annual training workshops TURA/TRI reporting requirements.
-Designed for experienced reporters, these sessions are free but require registration via email.
+Designed for experienced reporters, these sessions are free but require advance online registration.
 New TRI reporters should complete EPA basic and advanced TRI training before signing up to attend.

 See Additional Resources to learn more about: